Peace Corps Prep

 The Peace Corps Prep program gives colleges and universities the opportunity to globalize their campuses through a partnership with the Peace Corps.
 The program enhances students’ undergraduate experience by preparing them for international development fieldwork and potential Peace Corps service.

 Starting a Peace Corps Prep program does not require creating any new courses, offices, or notations on students’ transcripts, and does not need to be formalized through the campus registrar.
 The Peace Corps issues a certificate to students who complete the program, and has created a streamlined model focused on integrating a school’s relevant curricular and extracurricular offerings.
-Using the invitation to participate and template proposal as guides, prospective partners map out how their students can develop the program’s four core competencies.
+Using the Peace Corps-provided templates as guides, prospective partners map out how their students can develop the program’s four core competencies.

 Current Peace Corps Prep partner institutions have used their programs to recruit curious, motivated, high-achieving students, and have won major awards for campus internationalization.